-It’s Strawberries and cream cocktails for dessert.
-If you’re a fan of gin, ice cream or strawberries, this strawberry swirl ice cream is for you.
+If you’re a fan of gin, ice cream or strawberries, this gin and strawberry swirl ice cream is for you.
 It tastes like summer holidays.
-Inspired by my recent trip to Italy where there as many gelateria as there are coffee shops, scoops of drippy ice cream is by far the best way to keep your cool.
+Inspired by my recent trip to Italy where there are more gelateria than coffee shops, gelato is the best way to keep your cool.
 There’s no shortage of flavours either.
-Think peach bellini, avocado and pea or fruity pink watermelon, not forgetting the new uber chic, charcoal black.
-It’s a no-rules flavour game.
+From peach bellini, avocado and pea or pale pink watermelon, there’s are no rules when it comes to imaginative combinations.

 In the past, I’ve shared several no-churn ice cream recipes on the blog, the most popular being this Peppermint crisp ice cream pudding cake.
-For my strawberry swirl ice cream you’ll need an ice cream maker.
+For my strawberry swirl ice cream, you’ll need an ice cream maker.
 The base is a rich vanilla bean ice cream made the traditional way with milk, cream and egg yolks.
-The result – a pale ivory-yellow ice cream that melts in the mouth.
 I use this recipe as a base for all sorts of flavour variants and mix it up with whatever fruits are in season.
 Cherry bourbon, Mocha chocolate, Tiramisu or Limoncello curd are some of our favourites.

 Gin has found its way from the cocktail trolley onto fashionable food tables and eateries everywhere.
 Lending itself easily to both savoury and sweet combinations, it pairs particularly well with fresh fruit.
-I’ve used strawberries here but in the late summer months, I ring the changes with deliciously tart blackberries.
-If you’re making this ice cream for children, omit the gin and continue with the recipe as stated.
+I’ve used strawberries here but in the late summer months, tart blackberries are really good.
 For the flavours to develop fully, the custard mixture needs to chill for at least six hours or overnight.
 It will also ensure that the ice cream is smooth and light in texture.

 Gin and strawberry swirl ice cream